Davej66/dfg/README.md

 As discussed in ## Design Choices above whilst using coolors to find a better colour contrast the new choice of coloyrs but after changing the colour in the logo but reverted to the previous scheme because I felt it gave a bodlder aesthetic style to the website.

-Whilst using Chrome's Lighthouse there was a slight overflow issue using the extension Unicorn Revealer showed all was in order.
+Whilst using Chrome's Lighthouse there was a slight overflow issue using the extension Unicorn Revealer showed all what was required to resolve the issue swiftly.

-The download in the Schedule section
+The download in the Schedule section works correctly opening a pdf in new page with the local environment but the